dkillian/Getting-And-Cleaning-Data-Course-Project-1/README.md

 # Getting And Cleaning Data: Course Project
 ## Introduction
 This repository contains the required files for this project.
 The objective of the run_analysis.R script is to download and tidy the datasets provided by UCI on the activity data collected from the accelerometers from the Samsung Galaxy S smartphone worn by 30 volunteers.
-The tidy dataset can then be used for further analysis
+The tidy dataset can then be used for further analysis.

+Further information on the project can be found [here](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones)

 ## Requirements
-1. The run_analysis.R code is written assuming the UCI HAR Dataset is downloaded and data files are extracted as "UCI HAR Dataset" into the working directory as below: setwd("/Users/Sarah/Documents/datasciencecourse") download.file(url, destfile = "./Dataset.zip", method = "curl") unzip("./Dataset.zip", exdir = ".")
+1. The run_analysis.R code is written assuming the UCI HAR Dataset is downloaded and data files are extracted as "UCI HAR Dataset" into the working directory as below: setwd("/Users/Sarah/Documents/datasciencecourse")
+ download.file(url, destfile = "./Dataset.zip", method = "curl")
+ unzip("./Dataset.zip", exdir = ".")

 2. The run_analysis.R code employed the use of the following packages that need to be installed:
   *dplyr package